kexiZeroing/kexiZeroing.github.io/src/blog/understand-npm-concepts.md

 **optionalDependencies** are dependencies that are not critical to your application's core functionality but can enhance it if available.
 If a package listed in `optionalDependencies` fails to install due to incompatibility with the user's system, npm will not treat it as an error and will continue the installation process.
 This is useful when a dependency may not work on all environments.
 For example, a package might only work on macOS but not on Windows.
 In such cases, you should include a fallback in your code to ensure your application still runs properly if the optional dependency is missing.

 > `@npmcli/arborist`, the npm tree doctor, is the library that calculates dependency trees and manages the `node_modules` folder hierarchy for the npm command line interface.
 It's used in some tools like [npm-why](https://github.com/amio/npm-why) to help identify why a package has been installed.
+>
+> npm (v7+) uses [Arborist](https://github.com/npm/arborist) for dependency resolution, building a logical graph of dependencies overlaid on a physical tree of folders.

 ### URLs as dependencies
 1. Git URLs as dependencies using SSH or HTTPS with credentials: